What can you do with an architecture and built environment degree?

 • gain essential work experience during your course

-• attend career fairs and events
+• attend industry events

-• continually develop your skills and knowledge
+• continually develop your professional portfolio

 • get involved with relevant clubs and societies